 We also added $150$ examples of Slow Scattering from Hanford, as some examples of Slow Scattering from Hanford were being misclassified as Extremely Loud by the old model.
 All the data added to the training set were previously classified with confidence above $0.9$.
 As a final change, we removed the training data associated with the None of the Above category.
 None of the Above was primarily intended to enable our citizen-science volunteers to flag new glitch classes; having now established the major classes for the O3 set it was not needed (although it would be reintroduced for future observing runs).
 The new O3 training data set contains $9631$ training examples distributed over $23$ classes.

 The Gravity Spy algorithm was trained on this data set for a total of $100$ epochs, with a $87.5$:$12.5$ split between training and validation set.
-At the end of the training, the training and validation set accuracy was $99.9$\% and $98.8$\% respectively.
+At the end of the training, the training and validation set accuracies were $99.9$\% and $98.8$\% respectively.